-4. Former employee separation agreements may allow TE eligibility.

-will export only one dependent per family throughout a (annually or four-year period).
-It is the responsibility of the family to determine which dependent will be selected as the Import before making the original TE application. a.
+- 4. Former employee separation agreements may allow TE eligibility. - 5. will export only one dependent per family throughout a (annually or four-year period).
+It is the family's responsibility to determine which dependent will be selected as the Import before making the original TE application. - a.
 Do not ask the school to submit multiple family applications to see which one is selected.